cbernet/heppy/README.md

 **python 2.x, x>5**

+On top of python, you need the following python packages:

+     numpy
+     ipython  (not strictly needed, but really useful)

+To get them, install pip and use it to install these packages.

 **ROOT 5, with pyroot support**

 Note that you need to ensure that ROOT was compiled with the same